kiwitcms/Kiwi/docs/source/guide/admin.rst

 ^^^^^^^^^^^^^^^^^^^^^

-User permissions can be granted or revoked for individual components of the TCMS.
-For example, the ability to add attachments to a Test Case.
+User permissions can be granted or revoked for individual components of Nitrate.
+All permissions are prefixed with the ``add_``, ``change_`` and ``delete_`` prefixes signifying the operation which is controlled by this permission.
+Then the codename contains the name of the model for which this permission applies.
+For example, the ability to add attachments to a Test Case is controlled via the ``add_testcaseattachment`` permission.

 Procedure: Assigning permissions
 ''''''''''''''''''''''''''''''''